M.Sc. Courses at TU Delft

 school = {TU Delft Mechanical, Maritime and Materials Engineering},

-note = {van der Wijk, V. (mentor); Hamaza, S. (graduation committee); Herder, J.L. (graduation committee); Delft University of Technology (degree granting institution)},
+note = {van der Wijk, V. (mentor); Hamaza, S. (mentor); Herder, J.L. (graduation committee); Delft University of Technology (degree granting institution)},

 keywords = {},